Bill Shadel

 In 1954 Shadel became the first host of the Sunday-morning interview show Face the Nation.
 He later became one of several anchors for ABC's Evening News after John Charles Daly stepped down in 1960, and also that year moderated the third presidential debate between Richard M. Nixon and John F. Kennedy.
-Anchored ABC's 12 hour coverage of John Glenn's three-orbit flight around the Earth in 1962.
+In 1962, Shadel anchored ABC's 12 hour coverage of John Glenn's three-orbit flight around the Earth.
 He left the news business in 1963, then taught as Professor of communications at the University of Washington until retiring 12 years later.

-Given the "Witness to the Truth" award by the Simon Wiesenthal Center in 1990.
+He was given the "Witness to the Truth" award by the Simon Wiesenthal Center in 1990.
 Shadel was the 1951 president of the Radio-Television Correspondents Association.